-Dr. Connors is a body contouring specialist in Atlanta.
-He offers patients the opportunity to have tighter, more contoured arms through brachioplasty, also known as an arm lift.
+Our surgeons, Dr. Connors and Dr. Hart are body contouring specialists in Atlanta.
+They offer patients the opportunity to have tighter, more contoured arms through brachioplasty, also known as an arm lift.
 This is a procedure that removes excess skin on the underside of the upper arm where a loss of elasticity exists.
 Many patients desire this surgery to complete their weight loss journey.
-Dr. Connors often combines arm lift surgery with another body contouring procedure in what is known as an upper body lift.
+Arm lift surgery is often combined with another body contouring procedure in what is known as an upper body lift.
 During the consultation, a detailed surgical plan will be created to meets the patient’s aesthetic goals.

 Arm Lift FAQs